gvwilson/thirdbit/src/fiction/in-heck/index.md

 Loose wires and things she hoped were just dolls' heads…

 "Welcome welcome welcome,"
-Patient in Darkness said in a crackly voice that had haunted Maddy's nightmares for months.
+Patient in Darkness said in a crackly voice that a shiver down Maddy's spine.
 "This one is very pleased to see you again."

 "What—what happened to your wheels?"
-Maddy asked weakly.
+Maddy asked weakly as the mad bot pulled itself onto the roof on mismatched legs.
 The last time she had seen Patient, the mad bot had been fleeing from its defeat at its bunker.
 It had definitely had wheels back then.